 A tax amnesty is an opportunity for people who owe back taxes to pay some or all of what they owe, often with some penalties and interest waived.
 In the U.S., tax amnesty often takes the form of a certain window during which state governments allow delinquent taxpayers to come in from the cold.
 At the federal level, the government may offer tax amnesty for U.S. companies repatriating profits.
+For help with tax amnesty or any other financial issues, consider working with a financial advisor.

 Tax Amnesty Basics